Zawadzkii/Zawadzkii/README.md

 <br/>
 <div align="left">

-🎓 Hi there!
-I'm a self-taught enthusiast with a passion for programming and a hunger for knowledge in the field of computer science.
+🎓 I'm a self-taught enthusiast with a passion for programming and a hunger for knowledge in the field of computer science.
 While I don't have a formal university education in this domain, I'm constantly honing my skills through self-learning and hands-on experience.

 💻 My interests mainly revolve around programming in C# and exploring various technologies related to the .NET framework.
 I also strive to broaden my knowledge in developing desktop applications and designing user interfaces.